How Mathematics contributes to the Curriculum

 In KS4 students complete a skills test once a fortnight which covers topic at the correct level for each class.
 Using their own analysis grid students can identify areas to revise to help make progress.
 Throughout the two years full past papers are used as assessments so that students get plenty of practise in answering exam questions.
 Analysis grids are produced for each assessment so that revision can be targeted to those areas that each student needs to make progress.

-Personal Development + Cultural Capital in Mathematics
+Personal Development and Cultural Capital in Mathematics

 Who Teaches Mathematics